JDVila/MockLesson/Variables.md

 <br>
 <b>boolean thisIsTrue = 5 == 5;</b><br>
 <br>
-So, what value do you think is stored in the variable thisIsTrue, after the above expression?
+So, what value do you think is stored in the variable <b>thisIsTrue</b>, after the above expression?
 If you said <b>true</b>, you're right!
 Let's talk about the parts of that expression for a moment....<br>
 <br>
 &bull; <b>boolean</b> - we just defined the type of this variable as type boolean;<br>
 <br>